MoneyLego/cosmos.network/content/articles/what-is-delegating.md

 ---
 index: 8
 title: What is delegating?
-description: Blockchains that use staking, such as the Cosmos Hub, are primarely operated by a set of actors called validators.
+description: Blockchains that use staking, such as the Cosmos Hub, are primarily operated by a set of actors called validators.
 alt: Article 10
 author:
   name: SAMUEL L. IPSUM